Vine Ripe Nutrition Logo

 What is Umami Seasoning?

-Let’s talk about umami foods and some of my favorite umami recipes.
-You may already be familiar with the term umami but I am sure there are a few things that you didn’t know.
+Let’s discuss umami foods and some of my favorite umami recipes.
+You may already be familiar with the term, but I am sure there are a few things you didn’t know.

 The term a taste of umami may be mysterious for many of us.
 However, we are all familiar with the flavor of umami!
-We may be more familiar with the other four terms of tastes on our tongue which included salty, sweet, sour and bitter.
-Umami is that savory flavor many of us are craving, especially when we move towards a plant-based diet.
+We may be more familiar with the other four terms of tastes on our tongue, which include salty, sweet, sour, and bitter.
+Umami is the savory flavor many of us crave, especially when moving towards a plant-based diet.

-Most of the time, meats come to mind when thinking about the umami flavor but there are a lot of plant foods that are umami rich.
+Most of the time, meat comes to mind when thinking about the umami flavor, but there are a lot of plant foods that are umami-rich.

 How Would You Describe Umami Flavor?

-I was more than a little surprised when I heard that we actually have an ability to taste umami!
-As a registered dietitian, I had to learn about where on the tongue that we perceived the other four flavors like sweet, sour, bitter and salty and then all those years later, there was a new flavor called umami.
-Or rather, it was there all the time, but now we are more aware of it being there, how it is described and how to get it.
+I was slightly surprised when I heard that we can taste umami!
+As a registered dietitian, I had to learn where on the tongue we perceived the other four flavors: sweet, sour, bitter, and salty.
+All those years later, there was a new flavor called umami.
+Or rather, it was there all the time, but now we are more aware of it, how it is described, and how to get it.

-I have found over the years, there is always something new to learn in the field of food and nutrition.
-That makes it so interesting and it also keeps me on my toes!
+Over the years, I have found that there is always something new to learn in the field of food and nutrition.
+That makes it so interesting and keeps me on my toes!

-The word “umami” is a Japanese term which means “pleasant savory taste”.
-It also may be described as a meaty taste.
-Meat broths, fermented foods, meats and fish, especially if they are smoked, have an amino acid called glutamine which give us this rich flavor.
-Condiments like soy sauce, fish sauce and the Australian favorite “Vegamite” are other ways people can get their taste for “umami”.
+The word “umami” is a Japanese term that means “pleasant savory taste.”
+It may also be described as a meaty taste.
+Meat broths, fermented foods, meats, and fish, especially if they are smoked, have an amino acid called glutamine that gives them this rich flavor.
+Condiments like soy sauce, fish sauce, and the Australian favorite “Vegamite” are other ways people can get their taste for “umami.”
 I love the description in this article in The Spruce!

-Food companies have discovered long ago that we had the craving for this savory taste even before most of us even had a name for it.
-Part of them knowing included the fact that they realized that monosodium glutamate or MSG which is a food additive, had a savory flavor and enhanced the flavor of many foods.
+Food companies discovered long ago that we craved this savory taste even before most of us had a name for it.
+Part of their knowledge included the fact that they realized that monosodium glutamate, or MSG, a food additive, had a savory flavor and enhanced the flavor of many foods.

-MSG is a controversial additive because many times it is not always labeled in processed foods and there are some health concerns when this is added to so many foods including excess sodium in the diet.
-There are some people who feel that they are intolerant/sensitive to MSG and for many of them this includes a bad headache.
-This has been referred to as the “Chinese Restaurant Syndrome”.
+MSG is a controversial additive because it is not always labeled in processed foods.
+There are some health concerns when this is added to so many foods, including excess sodium in the diet.
+Some people feel that they are intolerant/sensitive to MSG, and for many of them, this includes a bad headache.
+This has been referred to as the “Chinese Restaurant Syndrome.”

-It is important for additives in our foods to be labeled so people know what they are getting if they are sensitive to them.
-And most foods unless you get them fresh from a garden, farmers’ market or the produce aisle have some types of additives included.
+It is essential for additives in our foods to be labeled so people know what they are getting if they are sensitive to them.
+Most foods, unless you get them fresh from a garden, farmers’ market, or the produce aisle, have some types of additives included.

 Additional Seasoning Facts

-A little flavoring fact that is a little off topic from umami that I wanted to share with you is if you want to decrease excess saltiness or sweetness in foods, is to add a little vinegar, lemon juice for a little sourness to balance it.
+A little flavoring fact that is a little off-topic from Umami that I wanted to share with you is that if you want to decrease excess saltiness or sweetness in foods, add a little vinegar and lemon juice for a bit of sourness to balance it.

-You can also add walnuts or lemon rind for a little bitter that can provide additional interest and balance to foods.
-Seasonings and flavorings can add so much enhancement to our meals and make something plain so much more interesting.
+You can also add walnuts or lemon rind for a little bitterness that can provide additional interest and balance to foods.
+Seasonings and flavorings can enhance our meals and make something plain much more interesting.

 How Do You Add Umami Flavor?

-I have included some delicious tips that I enjoy on how umami seasoning can be added so you can have more of this rich and savory flavor to foods.
-And I have included some umami recipes!
+I have included some delicious tips on how to add umami seasoning to foods to add more of this rich and savory flavor.
+I have also included some umami recipes!

 Vegetarian Umami Foods